-SNDA Defined: The Student Non-Discrimination Act (SNDA) is a federal bill that would prohibit bullying, harassment, and discrimination against students because of their sexual orientation or gender identity or because they have LGBT parents or friends.
+The Student Non-Discrimination Act (SNDA) is a federal bill that would prohibit bullying, harassment, and discrimination against students because of their sexual orientation or gender identity, or because they have lesbian, gay, bisexual, transgender, or queer (LGBTQ) parents or friends.

 Why is SNDA Necessary?

-Patchwork of Laws: Currently 16 states and the District of Columbia prohibit bullying and harassment on the basis of a student’s sexual orientation or gender identity.
-Six of these prohibit bullying or harassment against a student for his or her association with LGBT people: whether the student has LGBT parents or friends.
-This patchwork of laws creates a patchwork of laws, leaving some students with no adequate protection against bullying or harassment.
+- Patchwork of Laws: Currently 18 states and the District of Columbia prohibit bullying and harassment on the basis of a student’s sexual orientation or gender identity.
+5 of these states and D.C. prohibit bullying or harassment against a student for his or her association with LGBTQ people: whether the student has LGBTQ parents or friends.
+This patchwork of laws leaves many students without adequate protection against bullying or harassment.

 How does SNDA protect students?

-K-12: Similar to Title IX of the Civil Rights Act, which prohibited educational discrimination on the basis of sex, SNDA would prohibit any incident of discrimination, harassment, or bullying in grades K-12 that negatively impact a student’s ability to participate in school-related programs or activities.
+- K-12: Similar to Title IX of the Civil Rights Act, which prohibited educational discrimination on the basis of sex, SNDA would prohibit any incident of discrimination, harassment, or bullying in grades K-12 that negatively impacts a student’s ability to participate in school-related programs or activities.

-Enumeration: Studies show that when an anti-bullying or harassment policy lists the characteristics that are protected, students feel safer seeing themselves in that list and teachers and administrators feel more comfortable intervening when they see bullying or harassment.
-Teachers and administrators also feel more comfortable reporting incidents of bullying or harassment to students’ parents and to the proper authorities.
+- Enumeration: Studies show that when an anti-bullying or harassment policy lists out the specific characteristics that are protected, students feel safer and teachers and administrators feel more comfortable intervening when they see bullying or harassment.
+When anti-bullying policies are enumerated, teachers and administrators also feel more comfortable reporting incidents of bullying or harassment to students’ parents and to the proper authorities.

 Who supports SNDA?